google/WebFundamentals/src/content/en/fundamentals/security/prevent-mixed-content/fixing-mixed-content.markdown

 ---

 <p class="intro">
-  Finding and fixing <b>mixed content</b> can be a time-consuming task; but it is an important task nonetheless.
-Thankfully, there are some tools available to help with this process.
+  Finding and fixing mixed content is an important task, but it can be time-consuming.
+This guide discusses some tools that are available to help with the process.
 </p>

 This guide discusses tools and techniques to find and fix mixed content; for